-The proprietor of an Academy school is required to ensure that a written policy to promote good behaviour among pupils is drawn up and effectively implemented.
-The policy must set out the disciplinary sanctions to be adopted if a pupil misbehaves.
+An Academy is required to ensure that there is a written policy to promote good behaviour among pupils.
+The policy must set out the guidelines for discipline if a pupil misbehaves.
 Information about the school’s behaviour policy must be made available to parents on request.

 Ref: Education (Independent School Standards) (England) Regulations 2014

 Looking for inspiration?
 Take a look here…

 Getting your policies on your school website can look fantastic.
 Here are some examples of schools that are smashing this criteria: